Easiest College Majors That Can Lead to High Pay

 1. Marketing

 A marketing degree opens up many career possibilities.
 People who major in marketing can find positions in all types of companies, industries, institutions, and nonprofits.
-Jobs in marketing include positions focusing on a business’s or brand’s strategy, sales techniques, advertising and communications, or public relations.
+Jobs in marketing include positions focusing on a business’s or brand’s strategy, sales techniques, advertising, communications, or public relations.

-As you see from that mid-career pay grade, a six-figure salary could be just around the corner.
+As you see from that mid-career pay grade, a six-figure salary could be right around the corner.

 2. Human Resources

-With a college degree in human resources (HR), you can work in many different roles, including talent recruitment, benefits administration, DEI initiatives, or workplace development training.
+With a college degree in human resources (HR), you can work in many different roles, including talent recruitment, benefits administration, payroll management, and workplace development training.

 In terms of landing a well-paying job, here are some salaries to note: